minxinping0105/archipelago-hotstuff/README.md

 > :warning: The idea of "scale up" may be confusing in our submission version.
 Several reviewers have given us feedback and we will revise our writing.

 > :warning: Make sure to create the `log` and `data` directories for each experiment described below.
+Make sure to replace the configuration files of each experiment and deploy with `deploy.sh` as described before for each experiment.

 ### Validate claim1